Here’s When You Will and Won’t Pay Resort Fees on Award Stays Here’s When You Will and Won’t Pay Resort Fees on Award Stays

 Wyndham Rewards

-Wyndham’s official policy states that destination and resort fees should be waived on award stays everywhere except with Caesars' properties.
-However, not all properties are aware of this.
+Wyndham’s official policy states that destination and resort fees should be waived on award stays with Wyndham Rewards:

+Unfortunately, not all properties are aware of this.
 If you do get charged a resort fee, you can either show Wyndham’s terms to the agent and ask to have them waived or contact Wyndham customer service directly.
-Neither option is fun, so you'll just need to pick your poison.

 Final Thoughts

 Regardless of how you feel about resort fees, they're out there, and it's up to you as a customer to do your research beforehand.
-Then you can decide whether the fee being tacked onto your booking is tolerable or is grounds for making other plans.
+Then, you can decide whether the fee being tacked onto your booking is tolerable or is grounds for making other plans.
 Most resort fees are overall affordable, but some can get pretty extensive.

 AwardWallet Tip of The Day